bermarte/js-quiz/planning/development-strategy.md

 - _I can see my score after selecting the answer for each question_ -->

-- [ ] Increase the score by one after selecting a right answer
+- [x] Increase the score by one after selecting a right answer
-- [ ] No increment if the answer is wrong
+- [x] No increment if the answer is wrong
-- [ ] Show the score after each selection
+- [x] Show the score after each selection

-This user story is developed on the branch `score`
+This user story is developed on the branch `master`
-This branch is merged to the `master` branch after completion
+This branch is merged to the `master`

 ---